yugr/DirtyPad/README.md

 # What's this?

-StackWipe is a proof-of-concept tool which tries to provoke intra-struct buffer overflows (something that existing tools e.g. AddressSanitizer are not capable of).
+StackWipe is a proof-of-concept tool which tries to provoke errors on read overflows in structure fields (something that existing tools e.g. AddressSanitizer are not capable of).

 The idea is to fill struct pads with garbage whenever